Azure/azure-sdk-for-php/README.md

-1. Make a branch from the [azure-sdk-for-php](https://github.com/Azure/azure-sdk-for-php) master branch, for example **microsoft/windowsazure** as a the current name of the
+1. Make a branch from the [azure-sdk-for-php](https://github.com/Azure/azure-sdk-for-php) master branch, for example **microsoft/windowsazure**, the same as a the current name of the
    [composer package](https://packagist.org/packages/microsoft/windowsazure).
-1. Create a `readme.md` which points to the old branch and the composer package.
+1. Create a `readme.md` in the master branch which points to the old branch and the old composer package.
 1. Publish a new empty package (version 0.0.0).
 What's the new name should be? **microsoft/azure**, **microsoft/azure-sdk**?
 1. Create the **Azure/azure-runtime-for-php** repository for common RunTime